 By: Jake Artzer

 In June of 2011 our first priority on this particular land was to establish a clover food plot adjacent to the bean field that we would be hunting.
 We believed there were good bucks in the area.
-After running trail cameras for a few weeks our suspicion of the area was revealed to be true, with a citing of a true world class white-tail buck.
-At that point, we knew we were in the right area to begin our search for a deer that was worthy of our Kansas tags.
+After running trail cameras for a few weeks our suspicion of the area was revealed to be true.
+A siting of a true world class white-tail buck.
+At that point we knew we were in the right area to begin our search for a deer that was worthy of our Kansas tags.
 Unable to seal the deal during muzzle-loader season on that particular buck, it was time to change strategies for bow season.

 The plan we imposed was that Marc would hunt the corner stand guarding the freshest scrapes in the feed field the deer were frequenting.
 I would be perched 15 feet high in a ladder stand that was along an inner property fence line, which the deer used to cruise and look for doe’s.
 Right before we went our separate ways, I looked at Marc and said, “It’s time we get rewarded for all of our hard work.”
 After we exchanged a fist bump and a good luck.

 I started to stand up in my stand and in mid-stretch, out of the corner of my eye, I saw a heavy, tall rack not 50 yards from my location coming through the plumb thicket.
 Immediately, I knew he was a shooter.
 Keeping my eyes on the buck at all times, I slowly reached for my bow.
 As I got the bow in my hands, the buck moved into a clearing and turned broadside.
 I almost had the bow in firing position when the buck became nervous, so I stopped and waited for him to relax.
 Just as he looked away for a split second, I was able to get my bow into position and clip my Scott release onto my D loop of my Matthews Drenalin and came to full draw.

-When we finally got to caping him out, my cousin who is my taxidermist, put a tape to him to try to confirm of all our guesses of the size of this brute.
+When we finally got to caping him out, my cousin who is my taxidermist.
+He put a tape to him to try to confirm of all our guesses of the size of this brute.
 He ended scoring bigger than any of us had expected him to.
-His gross score was 162 6/8″ and netted 151 3/8.”
+His gross score was 162 6/8″ and netted 151 3/8″.
 He tipped the scales right at 200 pounds field dressed and was aged at 5 1/2 years old.

-We have already started planning for next season and are in the process of building and setting up more stand sites.
-Even though we didn’t get our huge non-typical that we had on trail cam, we both deemed this season a success, and with any luck the buck will be there next year.
-This was a season I will never forget, and it all started with good friends, along with a lot of hard work in the Kansas summer heat, but the reward was all worth it!!
+We have already started planning for next season.
+We are in the process of building and setting up more stand sites.
+Even though we didn’t get our huge non-typical that we had on trail cam, we both deemed this season a success.
+With any luck the buck will be there next year.
+This was a season I will never forget.
+It all started with good friends.
+Along with a lot of hard work in the Kansas summer heat.
+The reward was all worth it!!
 Good luck to all you whitetail enthusiasts next season!

 Thanks for letting me share your story Jake, and congratulations on a fine buck.